Skip to the content.

 Terminal - Python command

-Type exit() and hit ENTER to go back to the terminal/command prompt.
+Type exit() or exit and hit ENTER to go back to the terminal/command prompt.

 pip install opencv-python